arishmr/SADS-UK-pilot/README.md

 gender			Self-identified gender (multiple selections possible)

-sexual.orient		Self-identified sexual orientation (multiple selections possible)

-ethnicity		Self-identified ethnicity (multiple selections possible)

-smoking			Have you smoked cigarettes in the past 3 months?

-alcohol			Have you drank alcohol in the past 3 months?

-recdrugs		Have you used any recreational drugs in the past 3 months?

 curr.antidep		Are you currently taking antidepressant medication?

 ever.antidep		Have you ever taken antidepressant medication, now or in the past?

-curr.therapy		Are you currently in therapy or counselling for depression?

-ever.therapy		Have you ever been in therapy or counselling for depression, now or in the past?

-ViralLoad		Latest documented HIV RNA viral load

-CD4			Latest document absolute CD4 cell count

 PHQ1:PHQ9		Items on the PHQ-9 (asking about frequency IN THE PAST TWO WEEKS)